trunghung03/NyaasiDownloader/README.md

 Note: I'm not responsible for bricking your computer.

-Change the username accordingly and it will download every torrent or a series of torrents from that user (leaving it at default will download all fakku torrents from user rbot2000).
+Enter command in the format below and it will download every torrent or a series of torrents from specified user.
 Although from really old Nyaasi torrents with just download links and no magnet links will be ignore.

 **Features:**